 Types of Metal Garden Furniture

-What follows is a list of 3 types of metal typically used to construct outdoor furniture, along with the pros and cons of each.
+What follows is a list of 3 types of metal typically used to construct metal garden furniture, along with the pros and cons of each.

 1. Wrought Iron: This metal is one of the heaviest and most wind-resistant on the market today.
 Other than an F4 tornado, you won’t have to worry about anything made of wrought iron blowing around the yard!